 Still interested in attending the Diabetes Educator Course in Sacramento, CA next week (April 10th – 12th)?
 We have 10 spots left!
 Deadline to register is Monday April 8th!
 Save Your Seat!
 “More than a course, it’s an experience!”
 Top 5 Reasons to Join >> Come join us at our, Diabetes Educator Course in historic Sacramento, … Continue reading 10 Spots Left!
 Diabetes Educator Course Sacramento

 More than 30 million Americans have diabetes and approximately 7.4 million require insulin.
 Between 2002-2013, the average price of insulin nearly tripled, creating financial hardships for people who rely on it to survive.
 One company, Cigna’s Express Scripts, is working to lower the price for consumers by the end of the year.
 “Express Scripts, which … Continue reading Express Scripts to Charge max of $25 a month for insulin

 According to the National Credentialing Board for Diabetes Educators, (NCBDE) the CDE® Exam Content Outline will be updated starting July 1st, 2019.
 To celebrate this update, we will be basing our 2019 Questions of the Week on this content outline.
 (See a snippet of the NCBDE content outline to the left or click on it to see the complete outline.)
-The … Continue reading The Question of the Week – February 5th, 2019
+The … Continue reading The Question of the Week – April 2nd, 2019

 According to the National Credentialing Board for Diabetes Educators, (NCBDE) the CDE® Exam Content Outline will be updated starting July 1st, 2019.
 To celebrate this update, we will be basing our 2019 Questions of the Week on this content outline.
 (See a snippet of the NCBDE content outline to the left or click on it to see the complete outline.)
-The … Continue reading The Question of the Week – January 29th, 2019
+The … Continue reading The Question of the Week – March 27th, 2019